edwindj/chunked/README.md

 - `arrange`

 _Note that using `do` it is possible to do grouping and summarization with `chunked`_, but you have to be explicit in how to aggregate the results from the chunks.
-Another option is to